-(1) The amount reported was calculated by multiplying the number of shares acquired on vesting by the closing price of the Company's common stock on the vesting date.
+- (1) The amount reported was calculating by multiplying the number of shares exercised by the difference between the option grant exercise price and the stock price upon exercise. - (2) The amount reported was calculated by multiplying the number of shares acquired on vesting by the closing price of the Company's common stock on the vesting date.